Unicon/tool13demo/README.md

 If using dynamic registration, ensure that the `domain.url` in the `.properties` file is set to the appropriate version of Waymaker. ie:

 `domain.url=https://local.waymaker.xyz`

+Adding an altDomain path parameter in the registration url will register the tool with alternative `name`, `localURL` and `domainURL` and optionally `description` and `menuLabel`

 ## Deploying to the Dev/Staging Environment